- Adds 43 hospitals across Spain and sales of approximately €2.5 billion1 to HELIOS’ leading German network

 Víctor Madera, founder and CEO of Quirónsalud, said: “I am extremely pleased to join such a splendid organization as HELIOS and very much look forward to a fruitful cooperation with Francesco De Meo.
 I am firmly convinced that HELIOS and Quirónsalud are ideal partners to achieve the best care for our patients in both Germany and Spain.”

 Fresenius Helios acquires 100% of the share capital in Quirónsalud.
 Sellers are the private equity group CVC Capital Partners, Víctor Madera and other members of Quirónsalud’s management board.

 Fresenius will issue 6,108,176 shares valued at €400 million to Víctor Madera who has agreed to a two year lock-up period.
 The balance of the purchase price will be debt-financed.

 Group net debt/EBITDA will temporarily increase to approximately 3.1.
 Already in mid-2017, the leverage ratio is expected to return to the 2.5 to 3.0 target range.

 The transaction is subject to regulatory approval by the relevant antitrust authorities and is expected to close in Q4/2016 or Q1/2017.

-The transaction is expected to be highly accretive to Group net income1 and EPS1 already in 2017.
+The transaction is expected to be highly accretive to Group net income3 and EPS3 already in 2017.

 Given the expected meaningful accretion to Group sales and earnings, Fresenius will publish new mid-term targets as part of its full-year 2016 reporting.

 A telephone conference concerning the acquisition of Quirónsalud will be held at 2.00 p.m.
 CEST on Tuesday, 6 September, 2016.
-All investors are cordially invited to follow the conference call in a live broadcast via the Internet at www.fresenius.com/events-and-presentations.
+You are cordially invited to follow the conference call in a live broadcast via the Internet.
 Following the call, a replay will be available on our website.